david-ramos-23/marfeel-articles-app/README.md

 ## Bonus

-[x] When scrolling 800 pixels only burger is visible
+[ x ] When scrolling 800 pixels only burger is visible

-[x] When clicking on burger menu the lateral menu should open, listing all the sections.
+[ x ] When clicking on burger menu the lateral menu should open, listing all the sections.

-[] Consider implementing SSR
+[ - ] Consider implementing SSR

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).